Vakhtang Jordania: Biography

-Born in the Soviet republic of Georgia on 9 December 1943, Jordania studied piano from the age of five.
+Born in the Georgian SSR on 9 December 1943, Jordania studied piano from the age of five.
 After graduating from the Tbilisi Conservatory, he studied symphonic and operatic conducting at the Leningrad Conservatory, graduating with honors.
 A top prize at the 1971 Herbert von Karajan Competition catapulted him to the highest circle of Soviet artistry.
 From his assistantship with Yevgeny Mravinsky until his defection to the United States in 1983, Jordania held positions as music director of the Leningrad Radio Orchestra, the Saratov Philharmonic, and the Kharkiv Philharmonic.
 The Tchaikovsky Competition was under his baton twice.
 Conducting for more than one hundred concerts a year, he regularly toured the USSR, collaborating with musicians such as David and Igor Oistrakh, Leonid Kogan, Dmitri Shostakovich, Kiril Kondrashin, and Emil Gilels.

 Defection

 He defected to the West by being driven across the Finnish-Swedish border in Haaparanta to Luleå, Sweden, and on to Stockholm by Jyrki Koulumies, a Finnish journalist.
-In Sweden, Jordania and his then lover, Victoria Mullova, were taken by Swedish secret police to a safehouse.
+In Sweden, Jordania and his then lover, Victoria Mullova, were taken by the Swedish Security Service to a safehouse.
 They were treated by the authorities just like any other political defectors from the Eastern Bloc, who suggested that the couple stay in a safehouse over the weekend until the American embassy opened, where they then applied for political asylum.
 For two days they sat under false names in a safehouse room, not even daring to go outside because their photographs were on the front page of every Swedish and international newspaper.
-Two days later they were in Washington, D.C. with American visas in their pockets.
+Two days later they were in Washington, D.C., with American visas in their pockets.

-Immediately after his defection, Jordania made his Carnegie Hall debut, which was hailed by the New York Times as "a confident and spirited performance ... the full house leaped to its feet."
-Success followed in England, France, Germany, Austria, the Netherlands, Belgium, Spain, Japan, Korea, Ireland, New Zealand, Australia and South America.
-In the United States, his appearances in New York, Los Angeles, Salt Lake City, Portland, Minneapolis, Rochester, Denver and Fort Worth brought more critical acclaim.
-After his defection, he held music director and/or principal guest conductor positions with the Chattanooga Symphony and Opera, the Spokane Symphony, the KBS Symphony Orchestra in Seoul, the Russian Federal Orchestra of Moscow, Daegu City Symphony of South Korea, the St. Petersburg Festival Orchestra of Russia, and Kharkiv Philharmonic of Ukraine, with whom he was appointed for life.
+Immediately after his defection, Jordania made his Carnegie Hall debut, which was described by the New York Times as "a confident and spirited performance ... the full house leaped to its feet."
+Success followed in Europe, Japan, South Korea, New Zealand, Australia, and South America.
+His appearances in major American cities brought more critical acclaim.
+After his defection, he held music director and/or principal guest conductor positions with the Chattanooga Symphony and Opera, the Spokane Symphony, the Daegu City Symphony and KBS Symphony Orchestra in South Korea, the Russian Federal Orchestra and St. Petersburg Festival Orchestra of Russia, and Kharkiv Philharmonic of Ukraine, with whom he was appointed for life.
 Jordania's homeland, the Republic of Georgia, bestowed on him the highest award given to outstanding Georgians, the Ordin of Honor.
 Also, Ukraine awarded him their highest Medal of Honor for Musical Excellence.